simphony/AViz/README.rst

 you would like to contribute to the development, please contact Joan Adler at phr76ja@tx.technion.ac.il

-The repository of Aviz is hosted at https://github.com/simphony/AViz
+The repository of AViz is hosted at https://github.com/simphony/AViz